 "All Other Fees" consist of fees for services that are billed by each consultant or advisor mentioned above and which are not reported under "Executive Compensation and Succession Planning-Related Fees".
-WTW billed the Corporation \$16,441 in "All Other Fees" in the fiscal year 2019 and \$11,198 in 2018.
-No other work was performed by WTW for the Corporation during the fiscal year 2017.
+WTW billed the Corporation \$47,956, \$12,390 and \$8,643 in "All Other Fees" in 2020, 2019 and 2018, respectively.

-Because of the policies and procedures that the HRCC and WTW have established, the HRCC is confident that the advice it receives from any individual executive compensation consultant is objective and not influenced by WTW's or its affiliates' relationships with the Corporation.
+Because of the policies and procedures that the HRCC and its consultants have established, the HRCC is confident that the advice it receives from any individual executive compensation advisor is objective and not influenced by the relationships of the consultants or their affiliates with the Corporation.

-1.4 Managing Compensation Risk
+2.4 Managing Compensation Risk